miguelsmrb/mile-end-records/README.md

 ---

-Thank you to **Botpress** for the opportunity to work with the platform and demonstrate how thoughtful conversational design, operational awareness, and customer empathy can come together in a practical support solution.
+Thank you to **Botpress** for the opportunity to work with the platform!

-This project reflects a support-first mindset, where automation exists to help both customers and teams — not replace them.